Reuh/candran/README.md

 The language
 ------------
 ### Syntax additions
 After the [preprocessor](#preprocessor) is run the Candran code is compiled to Lua.
-Candran code adds the folowing syntax to Lua 5.4 syntax:
+Candran code adds the folowing syntax to standard Lua syntax:

 ##### Assignment operators
 * ````var += nb````